 Don’t F*ck with Linda

 Linda Dorcena Forry is the fastest-rising political star of so-called New Boston.
 She’s the first non-Irishman to host Southie’s vaunted St. Patrick’s Day breakfast.
 But she earned the inside track by following a familiar playbook: the one written by the city’s Irish bosses of yore.
 Already, she’s proving that she’s better at Old Boston politics than many Old Bostonians.
-And some of them have already learned a hard lesson the old-fashioned way.

 Since at least the early 1950s, the South Boston St. Patrick’s Day breakfast has been hosted by the state senator from Massachusetts’ First Suffolk District.
 Generation after generation, the hosting duties passed from one Southie Irishman to the next, including legendary Senate President William Bulger, current U.S. Congressman Steve Lynch, and, most recently, Jack Hart.
 Along the way, what started as a sharp-elbowed roast among the city’s Irish-American political insiders has been transformed into a very public show of power: a made-for-TV spectacle attended by the state’s biggest officeholders and office-seekers, all armed with scripted punch lines.
 The host not only basks in the glow of the cameras, but, more important, controls who speaks, when, and for how long.
 It is the political event of the year.